Multipartite Entanglement in Crossing the Quantum Critical Point: Quantum Ising Model

+However, according to the results in Fig.~\ref{fig1}, the correlation function $C_z(r)$ does not simply exhibit an exponential decay.
+From Refs.~\cite{Cherng2006, Cincio2007}, we know that the correlation length of the final states in the quantum Ising model is complex, where there exist corrections in the vicinity of $\sqrt{\tau_Q}$.
+This correction of the correlation length can hardly affect the short-range physics.
+However, it can result in an unnegligible correction for the nonlocal observables, e.g., QFI.
+Therefore, QFI can reflect the nontrivial long-range physics after a slow quench dynamics crossing a critical point, which is beyond the conventional KZM.

-\subsection{Nonlinear quench}
+\subsection{Nonlinear Quench}

 To further illustrate the results in Eq.~(\ref{fq_sca}), we study the QFI density after a nonlinear quench.
-Generally, if the derivative of $g(t)$ is zero at $t_c$, then the approximation of the linear quench is invalid.
-For this type of nonlinear quench, we can apply Taylor expansion and use the leading term to describe this nonlinear quench dynamics.
-Hence, we can use the following power law function to study the general nonlinear quench
+Hence, we can use the following power-law function to study the general nonlinear quench

-where $\alpha>0$, see Fig.~\ref{fig3}.
+where $\alpha>1$, see Fig.~\ref{fig3}.
 In addition, similar to the linear case, the nonlinear quench dynamics begins with $g=5$ and ends with $g=0$.